mdr356/ViewModel-vs-AndroidViewModel/README.md

     ...
 }

-val app: Application #this variable can be used to access resources where you would normally use the Activity context.
+val app: Application //this variable can be used to access resources where you would normally use the Activity context.
 ```